 Crockery Creek Speaks

 Launched in Summer 2022, this survey gathered input from agricultural landowners and rural residents in the Crockery Creek watershed about their experiences living in the area, managing water on their properties, and documented concerns landowners have about local water quality.
 This study was conducted for the Ottawa Conservation District and will guide their technical and educational efforts as they administer a grant to support water quality best management practices in the watershed.
 We took a fun detour to work with the Ravenna HS FFA Rural Tech class.
-Review our project update by clicking on the watershed map at right.
+Review our project update, presented at the Ravenna Conservation Club (February 2023) by clicking on the watershed map at right.

 My Muskegon Lake Survey